lukaszkups/lukaszkups.net/contents/notes--list/list/2020-02-17-salary-transparency.md

 There's a very strange culture that doesn't tend to promote even tiniest achievements but (almost) always gives critical feedback about mistakes.

 During my career I've been a part of various teams and learned about their inside-manners.
-I do recall these which tends to give positive feedback for even smallest accomplishment as a best places to work at - even for less amount of money you can receive somewhere else.
+I do recall these which tends to give positive feedback for even smallest accomplishment as a best places to work at - even for less amount of money that you could earn somewhere else.

 Don't get me wrong though - if you screw up there should be also some repercussions / feedback as well.
 But it's totally worth to keep it in balance.